 See if the suspected pivot arm is moving like the rest of the pivot arms on the magnet rack.
-If it does move, but still does not make dots, then it is probably a mechanical problem.
-If it does not move and it is possible to pull the suspected long pivot arm with your finger during embossing and the dots appear.
-Then it most likely is caused by some problems in the electric circuits.
+If it does move, but still not making dots, it is probably a mechanical problem.
+If it does not move, it is possible to pull the suspected long pivot arm with your finger during embossing.
+If the dots appears the problem is likely caused by some problems in the electric circuits.